 Will I be able to complete the academic year?

-We are working to ensure that all students will be able to complete their academic year.
-StFX’s intention is to transition from in-person classes to a remote teaching environment (i.e. online) for the remainder of the term.
+We are working to ensure that students will be able to complete their academic year.
+StFX’s intention is to transition in-person classes to a remote teaching environment (i.e. online) for the remainder of the term.

 When will classes resume?

 Classes will resume on Monday, March 23rd.
 More information on classes will be provided to students in the days ahead.